oxylabs/free-trial-guides/serp scraper/README.md

 ## Conclusion

-As you can see from this detailed example, SERP Scraper API is easy to integrate, but also it is packed with lots of valuable features.
-[Get in touch](https://oxy.yt/LrYs) with our sales team to further discuss your use case and find available targets for SERP Scraper API.
+As you can see from this detailed example, SERP Scraper API is easy to integrate and packed with lots of valuable features.
+If you are considering using SERP Scraper API, you can select and purchase a subscription plan via self-service.
+[Get in touch](https://oxy.yt/LrYs) with our sales team if you need more assistance or have more ambitious plans for SERP Scraper API.